maisiesadler/api-generation/docs/blog.md

 }
 ```

+This interface could then be implemented in the service.

-- easier to use than writing the API yourself so that people actually use it
+The other requirement was that the tool needed to be easier to use than writing the API yourself so that people actually use it.

 ### Benefits